amit-kumar-ship-it/my-repo-first/README.md

 # my-repo-first
-This is my first repository
+This is my first repository.
+Author - Amit Kumar Rout